Introduction to Configuring DHCP Server

 - DHCPDISCOVER message was delivered to every connected computer in the Broadcast Domain.

 - If there are multiple servers on the network, the client device receives multiple DHCPOFFER messages.
 It is up to the client device to select a particular message.

 - The DHCP server offers information to the client.

 - Any DHCP server that receives the DHCPDISCOVER message might send a DHCPOFFER message in response.

 - In case if the DHCP client device received multiple DHCPOFFER, the DHCP client accepts the first DHCPOFFER message that arrives.

-- After the DHCP Server receives discover message it suggests the IP addressing offering to the client host and it also contains other configuration information that is defined in the DHCP setup like proposed IP address for client, subnet mask to identify the subnet space, IP of default gateway for subnet, IP of DNS server for name translations.
+- After the DHCP Server receives discover the message, it suggests the IP addressing offering to the client host.
+It also contains other configuration information that is defined in the DHCP setup like a proposed IP address for the client, subnet mask to identify the subnet space, IP of the default gateway for a subnet, IP of DNS server for name translations.

 - The client responds via a broadcast message called a DHCPREQUEST.

 - The client compares the offers with the settings that it requested and then selects the server that it wants to use.